Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Experimental Setup and Measurements

-The fluence uncertainty for all samples was estimated at $10\%$ from the irradiation facility in Ljubljana.
-The systematic uncertainties of all measurements have the common contribution of the sensor temperature uncertainty in the setup, which is assumed to be $\pm1^\circ$C. For the leakage current, the uncertainty due to the temperature can be calculated by scaling the current to $-19^\circ$C and $-21^\circ$C and substracting the measured value at $-20^\circ$C. The recorded uncertainties of the picoammeter during the measurements are negligible in comparison.
-The uncertainty associated with the saturation voltage from CV measurements is well described in \cite{Kieseler_2023}.

-For the charge collection measurements, besides the temperature uncertainty, an uncertainty regarding the laser stability has to be considered.
-To monitor this, a reference $300\,\upmu$m unirradiated diode was measured daily, and correction factors are applied to the measured charge collection.
+Infrared laser light of 1064\,nm wavelength with a frequency of 1\,kHz is injected from the front side of the DUT (IR-top TCT) directed at a 1\,mm-diameter hole in the center of the metal contact layer of the diode.
+The laser intensity is tuned to the charge that 40~MIPs would deposit in $300\,\mu$m silicon, well within the linear region of the laser and the diode.
+It is monitored daily using the same unirradiated 300\,\textmu m sensor used for the calibration to apply correction factors accordingly to the measured collected charge if necessary.
+This is to account for an uncertainty regarding the laser stability, besides the temperature uncertainty.
 Environmental temperature variations slightly influence the laser intensity, as well as the temperature stability of the DUT.
 Therefore, a clear distinction between the influences due to the temperature-dependent laser absorption in silicon and the laser intensity is not possible.
 Hence, to account for this, an overall charge collection uncertainty of 5.0\% was estimated based on the observed fluctuations during the two year measurement period.

+For each voltage, 200 averaged waveforms are recorded, with a single waveform averaging 50 samples.
+The collected charge is calculated by integrating over the signal waveform and dividing by the amplifier gain.
+Exemplary waveforms can be found in \cite{kaluzinska2025annealing}.